renpy/renpy/sphinx/source/screen_actions.rst

-Input values are used with text inputs, to set the default text, to accept changed text, to respond to the enter key, and to determine if the text is editable.
+Input values are used with text inputs, to set the default text, to accept changed text, to respond to the enter key, and to determine if the text is editable by default.
 To create a new input value, subclass the :class:`InputValue` class.

 Ren'Py-defined input values inherit from InputValue, which means that